 The Category field is defined in Table 9-79 (Category values).
 The EHT Action field is defined in Table 9-623a (EHT Action field values).
 The Reason Code field is defined in 9.4.1.7 (Reason Code field) and provides the reason why the AP MLD is sending the link recommendation.

-The AID element is described in 9.4.2.317 (AID element) and is used to identify the non-AP MLDs for which a link recommendation is provided.
+The AID Bitmap element is described in 9.4.2.317 (AID Bitmap element) and is used to identify the non-AP MLDs for which a link recommendation is provided.

-The Multi-Link Traffic element is described in 9.4.2.315 (Multi-Link Traffic element) and is used to describe the link recommendations for all the non-AP MLDs that are identified in the AID element.
+The Multi-Link Traffic element is described in 9.4.2.315 (Multi-Link Traffic element) and is used to describe the link recommendations for all the non-AP MLDs that are identified in the AID Bitmap element.

 TGbe editor: Please modify following paragraphs in subclause 9.4.2.311 Multi-Link Traffic element as follows (#12779, #12808)

 The Per-Link Traffic Indication List field is defined in Figure 9-1002ad (Per-Link Traffic Indication List field format).
-The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap sub- fields that correspond to the AIDs of the non-AP MLDs starting from the bit numbered k of the traffic indi- cation virtual bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap sub- field of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element
+The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap sub- fields that correspond to the AIDs of the non-AP MLDs starting from the bit numbered k of the traffic indi- cation virtual bitmap or the Partial AID bitmap.
+The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs set to 1, counting from the bit numbered k of the:

+traffic indication virtual bitmap in the Partial Virtual Bitmap sub- field of the TIM element that is included in a Beacon frame with the Multi-Link Traffic element

+or in the Partial AID Bitmap subfield of the AID Bitmap element that is included in a Link Recommendation frame with the Multi-Link Traffic element

 TGbe editor: Please modify following paragraphs in subclause 9.4.2.311 Multi-Link Traffic element as follows (#12779, #12808)

-Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link on which a STA affiliated with a non-AP MLD is operating, with the bit position i of the bitmap, Bi, corresponding to a link with link ID equal to i. hen the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corre- sponding link nor MMPDU(s).
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).
+Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link on which a STA affiliated with a non-AP MLD is operating, with the bit position i of the bitmap, Bi, corresponding to a link with link ID equal to i. in a Beacon when the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping, a value of 1 in the bit position i in the bitmrap indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corre- sponding link nor MMPDU(s).
+In a Beacon frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD that is in the default mapping mode, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).

+In a Link Recommendation frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non- AP MLD, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for frame exchanges both in DL and in UL.

+NOTE – One or more links can be recommended by the AP MLD. (#12605)

 35.3.12.4 Traffic indication